linuxha/SmallC68/README.md

 # SmallC68XX - Small C for the Motorola 68XX family under Linux

 Ron Cain's 1.1 Small C compiler for the 6800, 6801, 6803 and 6809.
 Maybe the 68HC11.
+The original Author of the Flex port is S. Stepanoff

-Originally these were Flex OS Compilers but I'm not certain if they're for the 6800 or 6809 versions of Flex.
+Originally these were Flex OS Compilers but I think I can make this work under Linux and the output code should be OS agnotic.
 My intention is to set them up to work on Linux as a cross-compiler.

 # Notes

 After reading and poking around the Flex Small C Compiler DSK images I've guessed that these are Ron Cain's Small C V1.1 compiler and that the runXX (00,01,09) are the runtime files that take the psuedo code and make it understandable (assemble) under Flex.

 The ccx.c files is the smallc.c file broken into 9 sections so the small C compiler can compile itself on Flex.
-Since I'll be using Linux to cros compile.
+Since I'll be using Linux to cross compile.
 I'll not include this files.

 ```
 cc0.c